Our Story

 Recognizing the importance of gaining the perspective of young people, Dave reached out to local high school administrators to solicit the involvement of students.
 The non-profit SEED (Students Empowered to End Dependency) was created in 2020.
 Initially, five schools (this number continues to grow) agreed to participate.
 Students have helped with interviewing, filming, editing, website creation, transcription, and social media updates.
 Students have said that the experience of meeting and working with people in recovery makes SUD more relatable.
 In 2021, SEED hired recent Gorham HS grad, Kathryn Morin, who contributes tremendous energy and a youthful perspective.

 Notwithstanding the efforts of all those mentioned above, the real spirit for the project comes from the recovery community.
-Dave first met with Justin Reid, who owns a sober house and is the statewide Recovery Coach Coordinator for Portland Recovery Community Center.
+Dave first met with Justin Reid, who owns a sober house and is the Recovery Friendly Workplace Advisor at the Portland Recovery Community Center.
 Justin believed in the project and told his story without reservation.
 Many other brave souls came forward, including Dave and Karen’s son, Chris.
 It is with great admiration that the entire SEED team gives thanks to these truly inspiring Voices of Hope.

-Season 1 of Voices of Hope…The Rugged Road to Recovery was completed in 2021.
-Twelve 30-minute episodes were shown on Maine stations WAGM-TV, WGME CBS 13 and WABI TV5.
-Edited versions of some of the episodes are currently being used as educational videos in classrooms and recovery treatment centers.
+Season 1 of Voices of Hope…The Rugged Road to Recovery was completed and consisted of twelve 30-minute episodes.
+Edited versions of some of the episodes are currently being used as educational videos in classrooms and recovery treatment centers in Maine